univention/guardian/docs/index.md

 1. Read this index and the [Project Overview](./generated/project-overview.md)
 2. Follow the [Development Guide](./generated/development-guide.md) to set up your environment
-3. Read the architecture doc for the part you'll work on
+3. Read the [Project Context](./project-context.md) for AI-enforced coding rules
 4. Run `pre-commit run --all-files` after every change

 ### For Feature Development